mopidy/mopidy-local-sqlite/README.rst

 seperately in Mopidy's ``local/data_dir``.
 Corresponding image URIs will be provided for albums, so Web clients can access these images through Mopidy's integrated Web server.
-Note, however, that `some clients`_ might still ignore album images provided by Mopidy-Local-SQLite.
+Note, however, that `some clients`_ will still ignore album images provided by Mopidy-Local-SQLite.